Key insights + statistics

 This study was conducted for The Zebra using Google Consumer Surveys.
 The sample consisted of no less than 1,000 completed responses per question.
 Post-stratification weighting has been applied to ensure an accurate and reliable representation of the total population.
-This survey was conducted in late 2020.
+This survey was conducted in 2021.

 Copyright © 2021 InsuranceZebra, Inc. All rights reserved.
 For inquiries regarding this content, please contact our team at firstname.lastname@example.org.